 Physicalism says that everything, including minds and experiences, is fundamentally physical. ↩︎

-I know of two papers that discuss ideas related to the ideas in this post.
-One paper is Bostrom's ‘Quantity of experience: brain-duplication and degrees of consciousness’ (2006).
+I know of two papers and one book that discuss ideas related to the ideas in this post.
+One paper is Bostrom’s ‘Quantity of experience: brain-duplication and degrees of consciousness’ (2006).
 In the paper, he uses a thought experiment involving qualitatively identical experiences to make a point about degrees of consciousness.
-The other paper is Van Cleave's ‘Time, Idealism, and the Identity of Indiscernibles’ (2002).
-In the paper, he criticizes an argument by Jorge Louis Borges for the unreality of time, which on Van Cleave's reconstruction relies on the identity of indiscernibles and a premise about qualitatively identical experiences. ↩︎
+The other paper is Van Cleave’s ‘Time, Idealism, and the Identity of Indiscernibles’ (2002).
+In the paper, he criticizes an argument by Jorge Louis Borges for the unreality of time, which on Van Cleave’s reconstruction relies on the identity of indiscernibles and a premise about qualitatively identical experiences.
+The book is Kim’s Physicalism, or Something Near Enough (2005).
+In a chapter arguing against substance dualism, he uses the non-locality of immaterial experiences to argue that they could not be causally efficacious (chapter 3, especially pp. 85-8). ↩︎